Onasusweb/Coderity/README.md

    //Router::connect('/pages/*', array('controller' => 'pages', 'action' => 'display'));

-5) In app/Config/core.php uncomment the following line:

-   Configure::write('Routing.prefixes', array('admin'));

-6) Open your Cake Application in your browser and you should see the home page.
+5) Open your Cake Application in your browser and you should see the home page.
 Visit: yourapplication.com/admin

-   To register as an admin user
+   To register an admin user and install Coderity

+6) Finally, by default your local app/View/Layouts/default.ctp file will load.
+   If this is a new application, you can delete this file, and Coderity will load a modified version of CakePHP's default view page, with the CMS menu working.
+   If this is an existing application, you can see how the top and bottom menu is loaded at: app/Plugin/Coderity/View/Layout/default.ctp

+   To load the top menu, simply insert:
+   <?php echo $this->element('Coderity.menu'); ?>

+   Or for the bottom menu insert:
+   <?php echo $this->element('Coderity.menu', array('type' => 'bottom')); ?>